-Like most pickled foods, all you really need is your core vegetable along with water, vinegar, a sweetener, and a pinch of salt.
-This is a basic formula to follow.
-But if you want to spice it up a bit, I’ve noted down a few ways you can add different flavors to this recipe.
+Most pickled foods follow a simple formula with a core vegetable mixed with water, vinegar, a sweetener, and a pinch of salt.
+But if you want to spice it up a bit, I’ll share a few tweaks below.

-• Red Onion: I’m using red onions for this recipe because I’m a sucker for their color and subtle sweet flavor.
+• Red Onion: I’m using red onions because I love that vibrant pink color and subtle sweet flavor.
 But you can also use yellow onions or even shallots!

 Find the printable recipe with measurements below